Views: 1

 He gave him the knowledge of His action

-The destiny of man, towards whom the Creator shows a thousand respects, pampers him and leads him to Himself, to the knowledge of the secrets of divine work.
+Here is the path of the human being, towards whom the Creator shows a thousand respects, pampers him and leads him to Himself, to the knowledge of the secrets of divine work.

-2: humiliation, the perception of our nature and its incommensurability with His destiny.
+2: humiliation, the perception of our nature and its incommensurability with what awaits him

 بعد از آنش محو کرده محو کل زان همه عزت درافکنده به ذل